Uranium mining in the United States: History

 The average spot price of uranium oxide (U_{3}O_{8}) increased from $7.92 per pound in 2001 to $39.48 per pound ($39.48 kg/kg) in 2006.
 In 2011 the United States mined 9% of the uranium consumed by its nuclear power plants.
 The remainder was imported, principally from Russia and Kazakhstan (38%), Canada, and Australia.
 Although uranium production has declined to low levels, the United States has the fourth-largest uranium resource in the world, behind Australia, Canada, and Kazakhstan.
 United States uranium reserves are strongly dependent on price.
 At $50 per pound U_{3}O_{8}, reserves are estimated to be 539 million pounds; however, at a price of $100 per pound, reserves are an estimated 1227 million pounds.
 Rising uranium prices since 2001 have increased interest in uranium mining in Arizona, Colorado, Texas and Utah.
 The states with the largest known uranium ore reserves (not counting byproduct uranium from phosphate) are (in order) Wyoming, New Mexico, and Colorado.

-The radiation hazards of uranium mining and milling were not appreciated in the early years, resulting in workers being exposed to high levels of radiation.
+The radiation hazards of uranium mining and milling were not appreciated in the early years thereod, resulting in workers being exposed to high levels of radiation.
 Radon gas is a colorless, odorless, radioactive gas that forms naturally from the decay of radioactive elements like uranium, found in rocks and soil.
-Inhalation of radon gas caused sharp increases in lung cancers among underground uranium miners employed in the 1940s and 1950s.
+Inhalation of radon gas caused sharp, consistent increases in lung cancers among underground uranium miners employed in the 1940s and 1950s.
 In 1950, the US Public Health service began a comprehensive study of uranium miners, leading to the first publication of a statistical correlation between cancer and uranium mining, released in 1962.
 In 1969, the federal government regulated the standard amount of radon in mines.